fvictorio/slippy/docs/rules/sort-members.md

 # sort-members

-Enforces a specific order for top-level elements and contract members.
+Enforces a specific order for top-level elements and contract/interface/library members.

 ## Rule details